Hello World and the Judgment Left to Humans

 The failure mode now has a familiar name: automation bias.
 A reviewer may accept a generated answer, score, warning, or ranking because it is fast, numerical, fluent, institutionally endorsed, or difficult to challenge.
 The person is still "in" the loop, but the interface has trained them to complete the loop rather than question it.

 Good interfaces do the opposite.
-They show uncertainty, provenance, missing evidence, known limits, alternatives, and the consequences of accepting or rejecting the output.
-They make disagreement possible.
+They show uncertainty, provenance, missing evidence, known limits, alternatives, prior human edits, and the consequences of accepting or rejecting the output.
+They make refusal easy enough to be real and record disagreement as evidence, not as worker inefficiency.
 They preserve the reviewer's agency instead of using the reviewer as a legal decoration.
+In high-stakes systems, a design that hides uncertainty is not neutral usability; it is a transfer of authority.

 Governance and Safety

 Read in 2026, Hello World is a bridge from popular science to AI governance.
-NIST's AI Risk Management Framework treats AI risk as a lifecycle problem for organizations designing, developing, deploying, or using AI systems, and the AI RMF Core organizes that work around govern, map, measure, and manage.
-The European Commission describes the EU AI Act as a risk-based framework with rules for high-risk systems, transparency, general-purpose AI, human oversight, and post-market monitoring.
-Fry's book supplies the everyday reason for those frameworks: algorithmic decisions are not only technical outputs.
+NIST's AI Risk Management Framework remains voluntary and lifecycle-oriented; NIST also notes that AI RMF 1.0 is being revised.
+The AI RMF Core organizes risk work around govern, map, measure, and manage.
+Regulation (EU) 2024/1689, the EU AI Act, is more legalistic and phased: its text includes high-risk-system record-keeping in Article 12, transparency and instructions for deployers in Article 13, human oversight in Article 14, deployer duties in Article 26, and application dates in Article 113.
+Fry's book supplies the everyday reason for those controls: algorithmic decisions are not only technical outputs.
 They are institutional choices with people attached.

 Other governance tools make the same point more operational.
 ISO/IEC 42005:2025 gives guidance for AI system impact assessments across the lifecycle, focused on how systems and foreseeable applications may affect individuals, groups, or society.
-Canada's Algorithmic Impact Assessment is a mandatory public-sector tool under the Treasury Board Directive on Automated Decision-Making, and the Canadian scope guide explicitly covers systems that fully or partially automate administrative decisions, including cases where a system assists judgment.
-U.S. OMB Memorandum M-25-21 requires federal agencies to apply minimum risk-management practices for high-impact AI, including attention to consequential decision-making.
+Canada's Algorithmic Impact Assessment is a mandatory public-sector tool under the Treasury Board Directive on Automated Decision-Making; the Canada.ca guidance says the assessment should cover the administrative decision a system will inform, contribute to, or make, including how the system assists or replaces human judgment.
+U.S. OMB Memorandum M-25-21 requires federal agencies to apply minimum risk-management practices for high-impact AI, including pre-deployment testing and AI impact assessments.

 The book also resists a common failure in AI debate.
 It does not ask readers to choose between machine perfection and human warmth.
 It asks how flawed people and flawed systems should be combined without laundering either flaw through the other.
 That is a more useful starting point than the fantasy of objective automation.